Using your netbook safely at home

 Most network providers like O2 and Orange now provide services for Parents/Carers to restrict the information that is sent and, in some cases, location based services altogether.
 This can help in restricting material which may be rated as 18+ as well.

 Helpful Guides for Everyone

-The CEOP (Child Exploitation and Online Protection Agency) ThinkUKnow site is probably the best place for e-safety information online.
-It has a wealth of information for parents and students.
+Both the CEOP (Child Exploitation and Online Protection Agency) ThinkUKnow and NSPCC websites are probably the best places for e-safety information online.
+They have a wealth of information for parents and students.

 If you have any concerns about your child’s use of the netbook or any other online or digital activity there is always someone in school who can help.